Computer Science (with Foundation Year)

 As a graduate, you'll be able to go into a range of computing jobs.

-Computing companies, commercial organisations and scientific and industrial research laboratories need your skills to solve demanding problems created by new technology.
+Software development companies, commercial and industrial organisations and research laboratories all need your skills to solve demanding problems created by new technology.

-Jobs are available throughout the development process.
-These include software engineer, web and software developer to business analyst, IT project manager and IT consultant roles.
+Roles include software engineer, web and software developer to business analyst, IT project manager and IT consultant.

 Our award-winning careers service will develop your employment potential through career coaching and find you graduate jobs, placements and global opportunities.

 We can also help find local volunteering and community opportunities, provide support for entrepreneurial activity and get you access to employer events.

 Visit our employability pages to learn more about careers, employers and what our students are doing six months after graduating.